aditya-hulk/Tim_java1/index.md

 ## 21. Float and Double Primitive
  ## 22. Floating Point Precision and a challenge.
  ## 23 The char and  boolean primitive datatype
+ ## 24 Primitive type recap and the String Datatype.